 Washington Alternative Teacher Certification

 In addition to traditional teacher certification, Washington state also offers options for alternative teacher certification.
-Alternative pathways to educator licensure in the state are designed for those who already hold a bachelor’s degree and are looking to change careers.
+Alternative pathways to educator licensure in the state are primarily designed for those who already hold a bachelor’s degree and are looking to change careers.
 These programs particularly seek to recruit teaching candidates in high-need, difficult-to-fill subject areas.
 Continue reading to learn more about becoming a teacher in Washington through one of these routes.

 Requirements for Alternative Certification